SafetyCulture/Freddy-1/README.md

+Please note the original repo is no longer maintained, this fork is purely to support Xcode 10.2 for iAuditor iOS, we will start removing Freddy from iAuditor in near future.

 ## Why Freddy?

 Parsing JSON elegantly and safely can be hard, but Freddy is here to help.
 Freddy is a reusable framework for parsing JSON in Swift.
 It has three principal benefits.